danog/MadelineProtoDocs/docs/API_docs/constructors/chatBannedRights.md

 ---
-title: chatBannedRights
+title: "chatBannedRights"
-description: Represents the rights of a normal user in a [supergroup/channel/chat](https://core.telegram.org/api/channel).
-In this case, the flags are inverted: if set, a flag **does not allow** a user to do X.
+description: "Represents the rights of a normal user in a supergroup/channel/chat.
+In this case, the flags are inverted: if set, a flag does not allow a user to do X."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: chatBannedRights